Michelle Trachtenberg: 2006–2010: Gossip Girl and other work

 In 2006, Trachtenberg starred in Black Christmas, the remake of the 1974 slasher.
 In 2007, she was cast as the female lead in an ABC comedy pilot called The Hill, based on the newspaper of the same name in Washington, D.C.
-The network ultimately did not move forward with its pilot.

-Trachtenberg provided the voice of Tika Waylan for Dragonlance: Dragons of Autumn Twilight, a direct-to-video animated film based on the novel of the same name.
+In 2008, Trachtenberg provided the voice of Tika Waylan for Dragonlance: Dragons of Autumn Twilight, a direct-to-video animated film based on the novel of the same name.
 She appeared on The CW hit show Gossip Girl, as Georgina Sparks, who recently left rehab and brings back the dark past Serena van der Woodsen desperately wants to leave behind.
 She returned to the show for a multiple-episode story arc towards the end of season two.
 Trachtenberg appeared in the season three finale and in season four.
 She also appeared several times in season five, and in almost every episode of season six, the show's final season.
 In 2009, Trachtenberg was a cast member on the NBC drama series Mercy, which lasted one season.
 She then returned to film, starring in the 2009 teen fantasy comedy 17 Again and had a small role in the comedy Cop Out (2010).

-2011–2025: Later work and final projects
+2011–2024: Later work and final projects

-On June 9, 2011, Trachtenberg guest starred on Love Bites, as Jodie, who, after being unceremoniously dumped, decides – with a vengeance – to accept her ex's offer to "be friends".
+On June 9, 2011, Trachtenberg guest-starred on Love Bites, as Jodie, who, after being unceremoniously dumped, decides—with a vengeance—to accept her ex's offer to "be friends".
 She reprised the role on June 16, 2011, and in the series finale on July 21, 2011.
 In the same year, Trachtenberg was a guest star on Weeds during its seventh season, portraying Emma, a rival pot dealer who causes problems for Silas Botwin.
 In June 2012, Trachtenberg was cast in the film The Scribbler, produced by Gabriel Cowan.

 In March 2011, she was the featured cover girl in Maxim.
 In the Criminal Minds episode "Zugzwang", Trachtenberg played Diane Turner, the criminal stalker of Spencer Reid's girlfriend, Maeve Donovan.

 In late 2015, Trachtenberg starred in the online series Guidance as Anna, the high school guidance counselor.
 In 2016, she said she was a member of the Writers Guild of America and that she was working on several writing projects and continued to be inspired by her role in Harriet the Spy.
 According to filmmaker Casey Tebo, she had written a screenplay based on the book Toy Monster.

 In 2022, Trachtenberg reprised her role as Georgina Sparks in the second season of the HBO revival of Gossip Girl.
 In 2023, she had a voice role in Apple TV+'s animated series adaptation of Harriet the Spy.
 In 2024, Trachtenberg made her final film appearance as a narrator for the documentary Spyral, which focuses on people struggling with mental illness.

-Before her death, Trachtenberg planned to make an appearance at the South by Southwest festival in Austin, Texas.
+Trachtenberg planned to make an appearance at the South by Southwest (SXSW) festival in Austin, Texas.